Literary forgery: Fake memoirs

 Some pieces' authors are uncontested, but the writers are untruthful about themselves to such a degree that the books are functionally forgeries – rather than forging in the name of an expert or authority, the authors falsely claim such authority for themselves.
 This usually takes the form of autobiographical works as fake memoirs.
 Its modern form is most common with "misery lit" books, in which the author claims to have suffered illness, parental abuse, and/or drug addiction during their upbringing, yet recovered well enough to write of their struggles.
 The 1971 book Go Ask Alice is officially anonymous, but claims to be taken from the diary of an actual drug abuser; later investigation showed that the work is almost certainly fictitious, however.
 A recent example is the 2003 book A Million Little Pieces by James Frey, wherein Frey claimed to experience fighting drug addiction in rehab; the claimed events were fictional, yet not presented as such.

 Other forms considered literary hoaxes are when an author asserts an identity and history for themselves that is not accurate.
 Asa Earl Carter wrote under the pseudonym Forrest Carter; Forrest Carter claimed to be a half-Cherokee descendent who grew up in native culture, but the real Asa Earl Carter was a white man from Alabama.
 Forrest Carter's persona thus possessed a similar false authenticity as a forged work would, in both their memoir and their fiction.
 Similarly, Nasdijj and Margaret Seltzer also falsely claimed Native American descent to help market their works.
 Danny Santiago claimed to be a young Latino growing up in East Los Angeles, yet the author (whose real name was Daniel Lewis James) was a Midwesterner in his 70s.

+Sockpuppetry

+One form of literary fraud involves authors creating false online identities — a practice known as sockpuppeting — to promote their own books while undermining the work of others.
+An early example was Scharmel Iris, who used the pseudonym Vincent Holme to send publishers enthusiastic letters praising his own writing and to solicit financial support from arts patrons.
+In 2004, an Amazon.com technical error revealed numerous authors who had posted reviews of their own books under false names.
+Among them was John Rechy, author of City of Night (1963), who had written several five-star reviews of his own work.
+Later cases included crime writer RJ Ellory and historian Orlando Figes, both of whom anonymously criticized rival authors while promoting their own books on Amazon.
+In 2016, bestselling thriller writer Stephen Leather also faced accusations of cyberbullying for anonymously creating websites aimed at attacking fellow writers.
+Earlier, in 2012, Leather openly described using multiple online personas to discuss and promote his books across social media and internet forums.